 The world's definition of success in life often encourages covetousness, and thus works directly against the teachings of Scripture.
 We must thus also examine what the Bible has to say about success if we want to know how to apply the Tenth Commandment to our lives.
-In this lesson, after going over a few basics necessary for understanding the Tenth Commandment, we will spend most of our time examining two passages, Philippians 4:4-19 and II Peter 1:3-11.
+In this lesson, we will spend most of our time examining two passages, Philippians 4 and II Peter 1.
 The first allows us to understand the nature of contentment, and the second gives us God's definition of success.